ZahariaDiana132/Introduction-to-Robotics-2022---2023-/README.md

  The system has to have the following states:
  <details>
  <summary> State  1 </summary>
  (default,  but  also  initiated  after  a  button  press  in  State2):  Current  position  blinking.
-Can  use  the  joystick  to  move  fromone  position  to  neighbors.
+Can  use  the  joystick  to  move  from one  position  to  neighbors.
 Short  pressing  the  button  toggles  state2.
-Long pressing the button in state 1 resets the entire display byturning all the segments OFF and moving the current position to thedecimal point.
+Long pressing the button in state 1 resets the entire display by turning all the segments OFF and moving the current position to the decimal point.
  </details>

  <details>
  <summary> State  2 </summary>
- (initiated  after  a  button  press  in  State  1):   The  currentsegment  stops  blinking,  adopting  the  state  of  the  segment  beforeselection (ON or OFF).
-Toggling the X (or Y, you chose) axis shouldchange  the  segment  state  from  ON  to  OFF  or  from  OFF  to  ON.Clicking the joystick should save the segment state and exit back tostate 1.
+ (initiated  after  a  button  press  in  State  1):   The  current segment  stops  blinking,  adopting  the  state  of  the  segment  before selection (ON or OFF).
+Toggling the X (or Y, you chose) axis should change  the  segment  state  from  ON  to  OFF  or  from  OFF  to  ON.
+Clicking the joystick should save the segment state and exit back to state 1.
  </details>